Majdi-Aref/rock-paper-scissors/README.md

 - Test description: This test checks the functionality of the "Reset and Play Again" button.
 - Steps:
   - Click on the "Reset and Play Again" button.
-- Expected Results: Clicking on the "Reset and Play Again" button would empty the round result's message and the final result's message, would reset a player's score and the computer's score, and would hide the "Reset and Play Again" button.
+- Expected results: Clicking on the "Reset and Play Again" button would empty the round result's message and the final result's message, would reset a player's score and the computer's score, and would hide the "Reset and Play Again" button.
-- Actual Result: The actual result is identical to the expected result.
+- Actual results: The actual results are identical to the expected results.
 - Two images beneath registered that the "Reset and Play Again" button is fully functional.

 ![Image 1 documenting the functionality of the "Reset and Play Again" button before clicking this button](readme-images/testing-reset-button-before.png)

 ![Image 2 documenting the functionality of the "Reset and Play Again" button after clicking this button](readme-images/testing-reset-button-after.png)

 ## 8. 6.
-Testing the link to the Rock Paper Scissors' page on Facebook in the footer
+Testing the Link to the Rock Paper Scissors' Page on Facebook in the Footer

 - Test description: This test checks the functionality of the link to the Rock Paper Scissors' page on Facebook in the footer.
 - Steps:
   - Click on the link to the Rock Paper Scissors' page on Facebook in the footer.
-- Expected Result: The Rock Paper Scissors' page on Facebook should be opened in a new tab for the user.
+- Expected result: The Rock Paper Scissors' page on Facebook should be opened in a new tab for the user.
-- Actual Result: The Rock Paper Scissors' page on Facebook was opened in a new tab for the user.
+- Actual result: The Rock Paper Scissors' page on Facebook was opened in a new tab for the user.

 ## 8. 7.
-Testing the link to the Rock Paper Scissors' page on Instagram in the footer
+Testing the Link to the Rock Paper Scissors' Page on Instagram in the Footer

 - Test description: This test checks the functionality of the link to the Rock Paper Scissors' page on Instagram in the footer.
 - Steps:
   - Click on the link to the Rock Paper Scissors' page on Instagram in the footer.
-- Expected Result: The Rock Paper Scissors' page on Instagram should be opened in a new tab for the user.
+- Expected result: The Rock Paper Scissors' page on Instagram should be opened in a new tab for the user.
-- Actual Result: The Rock Paper Scissors' page on Instagram was opened in a new tab for the user.
+- Actual result: The Rock Paper Scissors' page on Instagram was opened in a new tab for the user.

 ## 8. 8.
-Testing the link to the Rock Paper Scissors' page on Twitter in the footer
+Testing the Link to the Rock Paper Scissors' Page on Twitter in the Footer

 - Test description: This test checks the functionality of the link to the Rock Paper Scissors' page on Twitter in the footer.
 - Steps:
   - Click on the link to the Rock Paper Scissors' page on Twitter in the footer.
-- Expected Result: The Rock Paper Scissors' page on Twitter should be opened in a new tab for the user.
+- Expected result: The Rock Paper Scissors' page on Twitter should be opened in a new tab for the user.
-- Actual Result: The Rock Paper Scissors' page on Twitter was opened in a new tab for the user.
+- Actual result: The Rock Paper Scissors' page on Twitter was opened in a new tab for the user.

 # 9. Fixed Bugs